mitric-lab/programming_theochem/src/psets/pset_02.md

 \end{align}
 $$

-We shall at first define a Python function to obtain the objective function.
+We shall first define a Python function to obtain the objective function.
 For $V(q)$, it could look like this:
 ```python
 {{#include ../codes/psets/02/sol_3a.py:def_double_well}}
 ```

-Note that we have set the indepentent variable `q` as the first argument of this function.
+Note that we have set the independent variable `q` as the first argument of this function.
 This is necessary because we want to use the SciPy function [`optimize.minimize`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html), which requires the objective function to have the independent variable as its first argument.
-We now call of `minimize` on our example function in combination with the [BFGS](https://en.wikipedia.org/wiki/Broyden–Fletcher–Goldfarb–Shanno_algorithm) optimization algorithm:
+We now call `minimize` on our example function in combination with the [BFGS](https://en.wikipedia.org/wiki/Broyden–Fletcher–Goldfarb–Shanno_algorithm) optimization algorithm:
 ```python
 {{#include ../codes/psets/02/sol_3a.py:optimise_double_well}}
 ```
-The function `minimize` calculates numerical gradient of the objective function automatically, so you do not need to provide it.
+The function `minimize` calculates the numerical gradient of the objective function automatically, so you do not need to provide it.
 The optimised value $q^{*}$ is stored in the attribute `x` of the object `res`.